fortinetdev/terraform-provider-fortios/website/docs/r/fortios_application_group.html.markdown

 * `type` - Application group type.
 * `application` - Application ID list.
 The structure of `application` block is documented below.
 * `category` - Application category ID list.
 The structure of `category` block is documented below.
+* `risk` - Risk, or impact, of allowing traffic from this application to occur (1 - 5; Low, Elevated, Medium, High, and Critical).
+The structure of `risk` block is documented below.
+* `protocols` - Application protocol filter.
+* `vendor` - Application vendor filter.
+* `technology` - Application technology filter.
+* `behavior` - Application behavior filter.
+* `popularity` - Application popularity filter (1 - 5, from least to most popular).
 * `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

 The `application` block supports: